dengdan/seglink/README.md

 ```

-I have only tested my model on IC15-test, but any other image can be used for test.
-Just put your images into a directory, and config the path in the command as `DATASET_DIR`.
+I have only tested my models on IC15-test, but any other images can be used for test: just put your images into a directory, and config the path in the command as `DATASET_DIR`.

 A bunch of txt files and a zip file is created after test.
 If you are using IC15-test for testing, you can upload this zip file to the [icdar evaluation server](http://rrc.cvc.uab.es/) directly.